 The title of the film is of course at the centre of the outrage, despite taking the “s” out of “Rothschild” just so it isn’t the exact same as one of the wealthiest families on the planet.
 This could always be due to copyright reasons but why call the film “Rothchild” when you can name it after literally any other wealthy family?
 It is highly likely this could have been done for marketing purposes, after all the Rothschild name is quite famous and controversial in its own way.
 The banking family has, for a long time, been the subject of multiple conspiracy theories, just simply Google the name and you can watch hours of content about how they allegedly rule the world.

-What are your thoughts on the film “Rothchild,” is Mel Gibson crazy or could this film be a hit?
+your thoughts on the film “Rothchild,” is Mel Gibson crazy or could this film

 Let us know in the comments.